azavea/grout-2018-fellowship/docs/demo-framework.md

 Below, I review the pros and cons of these four frameworks.

-### React
+### React + Redux

 [React](https://reactjs.org/) is a JavaScript library for building stateful user interfaces.
-React focuses on providing a core library for building components in pure JavaScript (with a markup extension language called JSX), but it also comes with a large ecosystem of extensions for building full-featured web apps, many of them (like [Redux](https://redux.js.org/)) built by core contributors to the React project.
+React focuses on providing a core library for building components in pure JavaScript (with a markup extension language called JSX), but it also comes with a large ecosystem of extensions for building full-featured web apps, including [Redux](https://redux.js.org/)), a state-management library built by core contributors to the React project.

 #### Pros

-- The civic apps team uses React, and already has [well-established tooling](https://github.com/azavea/civic-apps-app-template) for it.
+- The civic apps team uses React + Redux, and already has [well-established tooling](https://github.com/azavea/civic-apps-app-template) for it.

 - I've been interested in learning React for some time, and I've read the